-In the current work, we develop an asymptotic expansion method for (decoupled) forward-backward SDEs driven by the Poisson random measures in addition to the standard Brownian motions.
+As one possible approach to these problems, the current work contributes by providing a straightforward semi-analytic approximation method for BSDEs with jumps, which are especially difficult and time-consuming to evaluate by the standard Monte-Carlo scheme.
+We develop an asymptotic expansion method for decoupled forward-backward SDEs (FB-SDEs) with Lipschitz drivers and the Poisson random measures in addition to the standard Brownian motions.
 We propose an expansion around a small-variance limit of the forward SDE.
-The proposed scheme starts from solving a non-linear ODE which corresponds to the BSDE in which every forward component is replaced by its deterministic mean process.
-Every higher order approximation yields linear forward-backward SDEs which can be solved by a system of linear ODEs just like a simple affine model.
-The approximate solution of the BSDE including the martingale components is explicitly given as a function of the stochastic flows of the underlying forward process with non-random coefficients determined by these ODEs.
-Thus, one can obtain not only the current value of the solution but also its evolution by simply simulating the flows of the underlying process.
-In an optimal hedging problem for example, one can study the evolution of the value function as well as the associated hedging position along each path and hence their distributional information, too.
+It starts from solving a non-linear ODE corresponding to the BSDE where every forward component is replaced by the deterministic mean process.
+Every higher order approximation yields a linear FBSDE, which can be solved semi-analytically essentially by a system of linear ODEs.
+More precisely, the approximate solution of the BSDE including the martingale components is explicitly given by a polynomial in the stochastic flows of the forward process whose coefficients can be computed by the linear ODEs.

-In order to justify the approximation method and to obtain its error estimate, we use the recent results of Kruse & Popier (2015) [29] regarding a priori estimates and the existence of unique \mathbb{L}^p -solution of a BSDE with jumps, the representation theorem based on the Malliavin's derivative for a BSDE with jumps by Delong & Imkeller (2010) [11] and Delong [10], as well as the idea of Pardoux & Peng (1992) [37] and Ma & Zhang (2002) [34] that controls the sup-norm of the martingale integrands of the BSDE.
-In addition to the system driven by the random Poisson measures, we also justify the expansion of a system with a state-dependent jump intensity when it is bounded.
-The current work also serves as a justification of a polynomial expansion method proposed in Fujii (2015) [18], at least, for a certain class of models.
-As a particular example, a simple closed-form expansion is presented when the underlying forward SDE belongs to (time-inhomogeneous) exponential Lévy type.
-Under rather mild conditions, we also provide a rigorous justification to use arbitrarily smooth coefficients in the forward-backward SDEs for any approximation purpose, which releases us from being bothered about the technicalities.
+In order to justify the approximation method and its error estimate, we use the results of Kruse & Popier (2015) [33] for a priori estimates and the existence of unique $\mathbb{L}^p$ -solution of BSDEs with jumps, Delong & Imkeller (2010) [13] and Delong [12] for the representation theorem based on the Malliavin's derivative, as well as the idea of Pardoux & Peng (1992) [43] and Ma & Zhang (2002) [39] for controlling the sup-norm of the martingale integrands of the BSDEs.
+In the case of a finite jump measure with a bounded intensity, the method can also be applied to a system with state-dependent and hence non-Poissonian jumps, which are quite relevant for many practical applications.
+A closed-form expression of the approximation up to an arbitrary higher order term is available when the forward SDE belongs to (time-inhomogeneous) exponential Lévy type.
+The current work also serves as a justification of a polynomial expansion method proposed in Fujii (2015) [20] for a certain class of models, which provides a couple of interesting numerical examples.